-We will still have regard to the statutory safeguarding guidance, Keeping Children Safe in Education.

-Although we are operating in a different way to normal, we are still following these important safeguarding principles:

-The best interests of children must come first

-If anyone has a safeguarding concern about any child, they should continue to act on it immediately

-A designated safeguarding lead (DSL) or deputy should be available at all times (see section 4 for details of our arrangements)

-It's essential that unsuitable people don't enter the school workforce or gain access to children

-Children should continue to be protected when they are online
+- 2.1 We will have regard to the statutory safeguarding guidance of KCSIE, 2021. - 2.2 Although we shall operate in a way different to normal, we shall follow the safeguarding principles: of - the best interests of children must come first, - anyone who has a safeguarding concern about any child shall act on it immediately, - designated safeguarding lead (DSL) or deputy shall be available at all times (see section 4 for details of our arrangements), - unsuitable people shall not be part of the school workforce or gain access to children, and - children shall continue to be protected when they are online.